 The war in Syria, one of the worst humanitarian crises the world has faced since World War II, continues to have devastating and tragic consequences for its people.
 It is also having an increasingly destabilising impact on the wider region, through the displacement of people, the spread of terrorism, the exacerbation of political and sectarian differences.

-There can be no military solution to the conflict, and the elimination of Da'esh and other UN-listed terrorist entities in Syria requires a political solution to the conflict in Syria.
+The European Union believes there can be no military solution to the conflict, and the elimination of Da'esh and other UN-listed terrorist entities in Syria requires a political solution to the conflict in Syria.
 Therefore, the EU's strategic objectives in Syria are focused on six key areas:

-(a) An end to the war through a genuine political transition, in line with UNSCR 2254, negotiated by the parties to the conflict under the auspices of the UN Special Envoy for Syria and with the support of key international and regional actors,
+(a) an end to the war through a genuine political transition, in line with UNSCR 2254, negotiated by the parties to the conflict under the auspices of the UN Special Envoy for Syria and with the support of key international and regional actors,

-(b) Promote a meaningful and inclusive transition in Syria, in line with UN Security Council Resolution 2254 and the Geneva Communiqué, through support for the strengthening of the political opposition,
+(b) promote a meaningful and inclusive transition in Syria, in line with UN Security Council Resolution 2254 and the Geneva Communiqué, through support for the strengthening of the political opposition,

-(c) Save lives by addressing the humanitarian needs of the most vulnerable Syrians across the country in a timely, effective, efficient and principled manner.
+(c) save lives, by addressing the humanitarian needs of the most vulnerable Syrians across the country in a timely, effective, efficient and principled manner,

-(d) Promote democracy, human rights and freedom of speech by strengthening Syrian civil society organisations,
+(d) promote democracy, human rights and freedom of speech by strengthening Syrian civil society organisations,

-(e) Promote accountability for war crimes with a view to facilitating a national reconciliation process and transitional justice,
+(e) promote accountability for war crimes with a view to facilitating a national reconciliation process and transitional justice,

 The EU has called for an end to the unacceptable violence in Syria, which continues to cause the suffering of millions of Syrians and immeasurable destruction of infrastructure.
 Attacks on cultural heritage are also an unfortunate consequence of the conflict.
 The EU continues to condemn in the strongest terms the continuing violence and the widespread and systematic violations of human rights.
-In July 2018, EU delivered statements at the 38th Interactive Dialogue with the Commission of Inquiry on the Syrian Arab Republic during the Human Rights Council session.